crcmt/acrypt/README.md

 *acrypt*
 ========

-*acrypt* stands for 'Asymetric enCRYPTion'.

 *acrypt* is a tool to encrypt password using asymmetric key encryption scheme.

 It aims to solve the following scenario:
   1. Bob created an account for User Alice.
   2. Bob wants to send the account's password to Alice by email.

-Technically, *acrypt* is a wrapper around openssl.

 ### Basic usage